Azure/AI-PredictiveMaintenance/docs/User Guides/AZTK Instructions.md

     ![Browser connection](/docs/img/Putty_3.png)

-        Open localhost:8888 in your local machine to access the Jupyter Notebooks
+        Open localhost:8888(source port you entered) in your local machine to access the Jupyter Notebooks

 3.	**Using AZTK**